 At a Glance

 The Maroon Bells Scenic Area is a recreation fee area; there is a mandatory fee.
-Maroon Creek Road is open to all non motorized forms of transportation at no charge.
-7:00am – 9:00am road is open to vehicles with a $10.00 fee* - Visitors wanting to visit the Bells during the hours of 9:00 a.m. – 5:00 p.m. will need to take the Bus from Aspen Highlands (few exceptions apply**) 5:00 p.m. – 7:00 p.m. road is open to vehicles with a $10.00 recreation use fee* - You may park your vehicle for free at Aspen Highlands Village Parking Lot and travel via RFTA bus up the Maroon Valley. ** Exceptions to the motorized vehicle restriction * Vehicles with people with disabilities or with a valid Handicap placard or license plate * Vehicles with 11 people or more * Vehicles with infants that require a restraining child seat (not a booster seat) * Campers at Silver Bar, Silver Bell & Silver Queen Campgrounds * Holders with Special Use Permits issued by the Forest Service * Overnight Backpackers * Horse trailers
+Maroon Creek Road is open to all non motorized forms of transportation at no charge before 8 a.m. and after 5 p.m. for a $10.00 fee* - Visitors wanting to visit the Bells during the hours of 8:00 a.m. – 5:00 p.m. will need to take the Bus from Aspen Highlands (few exceptions apply**).
+You may park your vehicle for free at Aspen Highlands Village Parking Lot and travel via RFTA bus up the Maroon Valley. ** Exceptions to the motorized vehicle restriction * Vehicles with people with disabilities or with a valid Handicap placard or license plate * Vehicles with 11 people or more * Vehicles with infants that require a restraining child seat (not a booster seat) * Campers at Silver Bar, Silver Bell & Silver Queen Campgrounds * Holders with Special Use Permits issued by the Forest Service * Overnight Backpackers * Horse trailers

 Each party overnighting in the MaroonBells-Snowmass Wilderness is required to self-register at the Trailhead and to carry a copy of the registrationwith them during their visit.
 There is no fee charged and no limit to the number of permits issued.

-From mid-June through September, day use traffice is restricted on Maroon Creek Road between 9:00 a.m.—5:00p.m. beyond the T-Lazy 7 Ranch.
-Take the shuttle from Aspen Highlands Ski Area, which leaves every 20 minutes; dogs are allowed onthe bus.
+From mid-June through September, day use traffice is restricted on Maroon Creek Road between 8:00 a.m.—5:00p.m. beyond the T-Lazy 7 Ranch.
+Take the shuttle from Aspen Highlands Ski Area, which leaves every 20 minutes; dogs are allowed on the bus.
 For bus information, call RFTA at 970-925-8484

 Directions: Located 10 miles southwest of Aspen, Colorado, on Maroon Creek Road.
 From Highway 82 take the Maroon Creek Road exit at the roundabout on the West edge of town.
 Follow Maroon Creek Road to the Maroon Bells Welcome Station.
 Coming to Aspen via Independence Pass: Take Highway 82 West from downtown Aspen 1 mile to the roundabout (rotary).
 From the roundabout, take Maroon Creek Road 4.7 miles to the Maroon Bells Welcome Station.
 You will pass Aspen High school and Aspen Highlands Ski Area on the way to the Maroon Bells Welcome Station, Independence Pass (Highway 82) is normally open from Memorial Day through mid-October, weather dependant.
 If you are planning an event during these times, please call the Colorado Department of Transportation Hotline for road updates at (877) 315-7623.
 Coming to Aspen via Glenwood Springs: Take Highway 82 for 40 miles to the roundabout (rotary).
 From the roundabout, take Maroon Creek Road 4.7 miles to the Welcome Station.